Seizure Alert Dogs.

 All support dogs enjoy their retirement at aged 10.
 Most of the dogs stay with the owners they have been supporting and, only occasionally, are retired dog placed with a new family.

-In addition to epilepsy support dogs, Support Dogs UK also provide trained autism assistance dogs and disability assistance dogs.
+In addition to seizure alert dogs, Support Dogs UK also provide trained autism assistance dogs and disability assistance dogs.

 If you would like more information on how you can help Support Dogs UK or, if you want to know more about applying for a support dog – please follow the links above.